Search Legislation

 Status:

 This is the original version (as it was originally made).
-UK Statutory Instruments are not carried in their revised form on this site.
+This item of legislation is currently only available in its original format.
 The electronic version of this UK Statutory Instrument has been contributed by Westlaw and is taken from the printed publication.
 Read more

 A packaged article or substance or a combination in Class 1, Division 1.1, 1.2 or 1.3